signalfx/apmworkshop/apm/misc/ecs-fargate/README.md

 The task spins up two ECS Fargate containers:

 #1 splk-agent-fargate - sidecar to observe ECS host metrics and relay application traces to Splunk APM
-#2 trace-generator-fargate - generates traces using Python Requests doing GET requests to https://api.github.com
+#2 trace-generator-fargate - generates traces using redis calls to a self-running redis server

 ### SETUP
 The agent is a standard deployment of a Fargate container as documented here: [Splunk Infra Fargate Deployment](https://github.com/signalfx/signalfx-agent/tree/master/deployments/fargate)